aileenpeeka/polygon-coloring-unet/README.md

 # Ayna ML Assignment - Polygon Segmentation with Color Conditioning

-This project implements a UNet-based deep learning model for polygon segmentation with color conditioning.
+This project implements a UNet based deep learning model for polygon segmentation with color conditioning.
 The model takes an input image and a color name and generates an output where polygons are filled with the specified color.

 ## 🏗️ Architecture

 ### UNet Model